Pacman1984/backtestbuddy/docs/strategies-module.md

 # Strategies Module

 The Strategies module provides a framework for implementing various betting strategies.
 It defines an abstract base class `BaseStrategy` that serves as a template for all concrete strategy implementations.
+Right now, the only module that implements these strategies is the `sport_strategies.py` file.

+## Sport Strategies

-## Understanding Stake in Betting Strategies
+### Understanding Stake in Betting Strategies

 In the context of betting strategies, the "stake" refers to the absolute amount of money bet on a single game or event.
 Here's how it works in BacktestBuddy: